MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityExternalReportingDataModel/OrganizationalProfile.md

 ---
-title: OrganizationalProfile in Cloud for Sustainability external reporting data model - Common Data Model | Microsoft Docs
+title: OrganizationalProfile in ExternalESGReportingDataModel - Common Data Model | Microsoft Docs
-description: Learn about traits and attributes in Cloud for Sustainability external reporting data model(OrganizationalProfile).
+description: The base information of the organization, for which the solution is built.
-author: leeclontz
+author: cdm-publisher
 ms.service: common-data-model
-ms.reviewer: lsuresh
+ms.reviewer: deonhe
-ms.topic: reference
+ms.topic: article
-ms.date: 02/28/2025
+ms.date:2025
-ms.author: lsuresh
+ms.author: cdmditeam
 ---

-# Organizational profile in Cloud for Sustainability external reporting data model(OrganizationalProfile)
+# Organizational profile in ExternalESGReportingDataModel(OrganizationalProfile)

 The base information of the organization, for which the solution is built.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\ExternalESGReportingDataModel/OrganizationalProfile.cdm.json" target="_blank">GitHub</a>.

 ## Traits